Charlychee/Charlychee/README.md

 ### Hi there 👋
-My name is Charles Lee and I am studying Electrical Engineering with a depth in Intelligent Systems, Robotics, and Control at UC San Diego.
+My name is Charles Chi Lee and I am studying Electrical Engineering with a depth in Intelligent Systems, Robotics, and Control at UC San Diego.

 - 😄 Pronouns: he/him/his